aeternity/AEXs/AEXS/aex-nft.md

 ### on_nft_received\(\)

-Deals with receiving NFT tokens on behalf of a smart contract.
-Contracts receiving NFT tokens should implement this interface.
+Deals with receiving NFTs on behalf of a contract.
+Contracts MUST implement this interface to be able to receive NFTs.
 Mint and transfer transactions will invoke the `on_nft_received` function.

 ```sophia
 entrypoint on_nft_received : (address, address, int, option(string)) => unit